xapian/xapian-developer-guide/getting-started/index.rst

 .. note::

-   One things that bootstrap does is to set up a top-level ``configure`` script which ensures that the in-tree version of ``xapian-core`` is built first and then used for building everything else.
+   One thing that bootstrap does is to set up a top-level ``configure`` script which ensures that the in-tree version of ``xapian-core`` is built first and then used for building everything else.
 You almost certainly want to build Xapian this way.